Azure/aca-dotnet-workshop/docs/aca/10-aca-iac-bicep/index.md

     All the container image are available in a public image repository.
 If you do not wish to build the container images from code directly, you can use the pre-built images from the public repository as shown below.

-    The public images can be set directly in the `main.parameters.jsonc` file:
+    The public images can be set directly in the `main.parameters.json` file:

     ```json hl_lines="3 6 9 12"
     {